 Kelps often congregate in populations known as kelp forests and are found in temperate and polar coastal regions and are amongst the most productive ecosystems in the world (Mann 1973, Fredriksen 2003, Rysgaard and Nielsen 2006, Merzouk 2011, Bolton 2010, Lüning 1990, Kain 1979, Steneck and Johnson 2013), especially in areas of frequent upwelling (Druehl 1981).
-The rich biodiversity of kelp forests allow for a number of food webs and trophic levels to exist.
+The rich biodiversity of kelp forests allows for a number of food webs and trophic levels to exist.
 Kelps form the basis of some of these food webs, and are important primary producers, as they supply herbivores, detritivores and microbes with vital nutrients.
 These underwater forests also provide shelter, food and are nursery grounds for various marine species (Anderson 1997, Steneck 2002, Merzouk 2011).
 Kelp is considered as an ecosystem engineer, and is important in ecosystem functioning, providing ecosystem services that include purifying and removing waste produced by organisms living within the forests.

 Many environmental factors influence kelp bed communities, where temperature drives the geographical distribution of marine organisms (Lüning 1990, Bolton 2010, Rothman 2015).
-This biogeographical range is largely determined by the kelp species tolerance of high summer maxima and low winter minima temperatures (Lünin, 1984, van den Hoek and Lüning 1988, van den Hoek et al., 1990, Adey and Steneck 2001) However, for kelp beds, many other factors determine their distribution, these include: wave action, grazing (McQuaid and Branch 1984, Kalvas and Kautsky 1993, Wernberg and Goldberg 2008, Bekkby et al., 2009), nutrient concentrations, photoperiod (Lüning 1980, Lüning 1990), tides, topography of substrata (Fowler-Walker and Connell 2007, Bekkby et al., 2009) and depth, among other ecological factors.
+This biogeographical range is largely determined by the kelp species tolerance of high summer maxima and low winter minima temperatures (Lüning, 1984, van den Hoek and Lüning 1988, van den Hoek et al., 1990, Adey and Steneck 2001) However, for kelp beds, many other factors determine their distribution, these include: wave action, grazing (McQuaid and Branch 1984, Kalvas and Kautsky 1993, Wernberg and Goldberg 2008, Bekkby et al., 2009), nutrient concentrations, photoperiod (Lüning 1980, Lüning 1990), tides, topography of substrata (Fowler-Walker and Connell 2007, Bekkby et al., 2009) and depth, among other ecological factors.
 Depth is a proxy for light attenuation (Lüning 1990, Bekkby et al., 2009) making it (depth) a major regulatory factor in the vertical distribution of kelp.

 South Africa is bordered by two large intricate currents, the warm tropical Agulhas current on the east coast (Beal et al., 2011, Rouault et al., 2010, Schumann 1988, DeClerck et al., 2005), and the northward flowing cold nutrient rich Benguela on the west coast (Andrews and Hutchings 1980, Shannon 1985, Shannon and Pillar 1986), thus interaction of these two currents have profound effects on marine life (Partridge et al., 2004, Schmitz 1995, Shillington et al., 2006, Walker 1990).
 South Africa is unique in that the interaction of these currents occurs over a relatively short spatial scale at the south western coast, between Cape Point and Cape Agulhas.
 This interaction results in a large temperature gradient along the shore (Smit et al., 2013, Smit et al., 2017).
 These large temperature gradients have shown to diminish kelp distribution (Bolton 2010).
 The west coast proves to be an ideal location for the growth of kelp, due to the intense upwelling conditions experienced in summer (Field et al., 1980, Field et al., 1981).
 The upwelling of deep cold water brings with it nutrients which allow life to proliferate.
 However, it comes at a cost; upwelling results in a more turbid environment, drastically reducing light levels (Anderson 1982).
 Light and nutrients are both limiting factors for the optimal growth of kelp, and studies by Lüning and Neushul (1978), and Lüning (1980), showed that due to insufficient light and nutrients, growth and reproduction rates were reduced in Laminarian species.